streptomyces/advancedR/README.md

 * Matching parentheses and quotes are automatically inserted.
 You can disable this in options.
 I do.
   (`Tools -> Global Options -> Code -> Editing`)

+#### My preferred arrangement of RStudio panes

+Use the drop down menus to do the following.

+    Tools -> Global Options -> Pane layout

+Arrange to have *Source* on the top left and *Console* on the top right.
+With this arrangement we can minimise two bottom panes most of the time and have more of screen space.

 <!-- >>> -->